neticdk/go-stdlib/README.md

 - `golang.org/x/*` - maintained by go and dependency free
 - `github.com/stretchr/testify` - used for testing

+CI checks the imports against regular expressions found in the `.allowed-imports` file.
+To allow new imports, add them to the `.allowed-imports` file in a separate PR.

 Do *NOT* add exceptions to this list without peer review.

 ## Package names